numediart/ISGT_wiki/src/intro.md

 ## Open source

-ISGT is fully open-source, you can fork this repository and start helping us improve the tool.
-To work on this project, you will need Unity version 2022.3.26f1 or higher.  <br>
+ISGT is fully open-source, you can fork the GitHub repository and start helping us improve the tool.

-A more detailed documentation is on the way.
+You can find the complete technical documentation [here](doc_menu.md).